A topology-changing variational framework for the Einstein-Hilbert functional: Connected topological variations

 \begin{remark} It should be noted that under stronger regularity assumptions it is possible to promote ``almost everywhere'' statements to ``everywhere'' statements in the above theorem.
 For example, this is the case for $C^2$ metrics for which scalar curvature is continuous and hence every point is a Lebesgue point.
 But even in the case of Sobolev spaces, this can be achieved via direct estimates of terms $I_0(\epsilon)$ and $I_1(\epsilon)$ via the H\"older inequality, when $p$ is large enough.
 We omit the details. \end{remark}

-\begin{remark}[Comparison with ``punctured space'' derivatives] A version of the topological derivative that relies on simpler means than our proposed gluing setup has already been proposed and is fitting in different domains of mathematical physics.
+\begin{remark}[Comparison with ``punctured space'' derivatives] A version of the topological derivative that relies on simpler means than our proposed gluing setup has been proposed and is more appropriate for different types of problems.
 In this approach, the associated deformation is obtained by removing a shrinking ball or more complicated set whose radius goes to zero about some point, in which case the limit is locally a punctured space; see, e.g., Amstutz \cite{amstutz2021} and references therein.
 The difference in action with respect to this deformation then corresponds to the term $I_0(\epsilon)$ in the proof of Theorem \ref{connected EH theorem}, and more generally the term $I_0(\epsilon,h)$ which appears in the proof of Theorem \ref{Connected topological continuity thm}.
 Since we have demonstrated that the later term is continuous, Einstein-Hilbert action is also continuous under this type of variation.
 It is worth noting, however, that since $I_0(\epsilon) = O(\epsilon^{n/2})$, the critical dimension for these ``punctured space'' derivatives is $n=2$ instead of $n=4$.
-This means that, without extra effort, topological variations which come in the form of expanding ``cracks'' in spacetime can also be included in the theory; note that these would directly affect fundamental groups and are indeed topological.
+This means that, without extra effort, topological variations which come in the form of expanding ``cracks'' in spacetime can also be included in the theory; note that these would directly affect fundamental or singular homology groups and are indeed topological.

 This type of variation is naturally fitted to optimization problems in materials science, and is associated with the appearance of cracks or other defects.
 Nevertheless, in the setting of general relativity this comes with the additional complication of the appearance of arbitrarily many codimension-one boundaries in spacetime, and thus an uncontrolled amount of naked singularities in the sense of geodesic incompleteness.
 This scenario is quite unphysical at least in the classical (non-quantum) sense, and we will not pursue it further here.
 Note that in our gluing setup no arbitrary boundaries appear, as the ``cracks'' are filled by gluing other manifolds along the boundaries. \end{remark}